Sathiadak/Python_Practice/README.md

 6. Merge

   **INFORMATION**
-1. Tasks performed using Python and pgAdmin4 SQL
+1. Tasks performed using Python on Jupyter Notebook and pgAdmin4 SQL
 2. Some tables are extracted using pgAdmin4

  **VERSION USED**